aws-samples/foundational-llm-chat/README.md

 3. Sign up or sign in using the AWS Cognito authentication flow;
 4. Select the desired chat profile to interact with the corresponding model;
 5. Type your message or upload supported content (images/documents) in the chat input area;
-6. Adjust settings like system prompt, temperature, max tokens, and cost display as needed;
+6. Adjust settings like system prompt, temperature, max tokens, thinking options (for supported models), and cost display as needed;
-7. View the multimodal responses from the model;
+7. View the multimodal responses and thinking process (if enabled) from the model;
 8. Use this sample as a fast starting point for building demo/project based on Generative AI on a chatbot console.

+### Thinking/Reasoning Process

+For models that support thinking capabilities (like Claude 3.7 Sonnet):

+1. The thinking process is enabled by default and displayed as a separate step below the main response
+2. You can toggle thinking on/off using the "Enable Thinking Process" switch in settings
+3. When thinking is enabled, temperature control is automatically disabled (as required by the API)
+4. You can adjust the reasoning budget (token limit for thinking) in the settings
+5. The thinking process works in both streaming and non-streaming modes

 ## Clean Up